lofar-astron/PyBDSF/doc/source/process_image.rst

                                    delete existing files or append a new directory :term:`output_all` .........
 False : Write out all files automatically to directory 'filename_pybdsm'
-      :term:`output_fbdsm` .......
-False : write out fBDSM format output files for use in Anaamika
       :term:`plot_allgaus` .......
 False : Make a plot of all Gaussians at the end :term:`plot_islands` .......
 False : Make separate plots of each island during fitting (for large images, this may take a long time and a